populse/mia_processes/docs/source/documentation/bricks/preprocess/fsl/Smooth.rst

       ex. ['/home/username/data/raw_data/Func.nii']

+**Optional inputs with default value parameters:**

 - *fwhm*
     Specify the full-width at half maximum of the Gaussian smoothing kernel (a float) in mm (not voxels).
     Will be converted internally to sigma in mm (not voxels), using approximately `2.355 * sigma = fwhm <https://brainder.org/2011/08/20/gaussian-kernels-convert-fwhm-to-sigma/>`_.
 Mutually exclusive with sigma.

     ::

-      ex.
+      default value.
 6.0

-- *sigma*
+- *out_prefix*
-    Specify the standard deviation of the filter (a float) in mm (not voxels).
-Mutually exclusive with fwhm.
+    Specify the string to be prepended to the filename of the smoothed image file (a string).

     ::

-      ex.
-2.55
+      default value. s_

 - *output_type*
     | Format of the output image (one of NIFTI, NIFTI_GZ).